 On 5 June 2018, options were granted under the Company's 2017 Share Option Plan at a price of 520 pence per share to M S Hyde and J Healy respectively over 100,000 and 72,000 existing Ordinary Shares held by the Company in treasury.
 On 2 October 2020, these options were surrendered and new options were granted to M S Hyde and J Healy under the Company's 2017 Share Option Plan at a price of 325.5 pence per share, respectively over 92,000 and 66,000 existing Ordinary Shares.
-Exercise of such options is conditional on the satisfaction of a predetermined, profit related performance target and, if satisfied, will become exercisable three years following the date of grant and will remain exercisable until the tenth anniversary of the date of grant.
+Exercise of such options is conditional on the satisfaction of a predetermined, profit related performance target which has been satisfied and became exercisable three years following the date of grant and will remain exercisable until the tenth anniversary of the date of grant.

-At 31 August 2022, the mid-market price of an issued Ordinary Share in The Character Group plc was 500 pence.
-During the year the mid-market price ranged from 465 pence to 692 pence.
+At 31 August 2023, the mid-market price of an issued Ordinary Share in The Character Group plc was 264 pence.
+During the year the mid-market price ranged from 255 pence to 525 pence.